The Martyred Presidents

 The Martyred Presidents is a 1901 American film directed by Edwin S. Porter.

 Plot summary

 The film, just over a minute long, is composed of two shots.
 In the first, a girl sits at the base of an altar or tomb, her face hidden from the camera.
-At the center of the altar, a viewing portal displays the portraits of three U.S. Presidents—Abraham Lincoln, James A. Garfield, and William McKinley—each victims of assassination.
+At the center of the altar, a viewing portal displays the portraits of three U.S. Presidents—Abraham Lincoln, James A. Garfield, and William McKinley—each a victim of assassination.

 In the second shot, which runs just over eight seconds long, an assassin kneels at the feet of Lady Justice.

 Production

 Evocative of early magic lantern and Phantasmagoria shows, The Martyred Presidents is part of a cycle of films made by the Edison Studios to chronicle the McKinley assassination in Buffalo, New York at the 1901 Pan-American Exposition.
 An Edison catalog from the time suggests to exhibitors that The Martyred Presidents be used as a closing tableau when "...shown in connection with the funeral ceremonies of the illustrious McKinley."